mantczakaus/ont_amplicon/README.md

    - **gene_targets** is the gene targetted by the PCR (optional).
    - **target_size** is the expected size of the amplicon (required).
    - **fwd_primer** is the nucleotide sequence of the FWD primer (optional).
    - **rev_primer** is the nucleotide sequence of the REV primer (optional).
+Please note that the reverse primer chas to be reverse complemented so it reads in the 5-3 direction.

+  To specify parameters, we recommend that you use a parameter file.
+Please refer to this document for additional information on how to pass parameters and how parameter passing priority works (https://software.pixelgen.com/nf-core-pixelator/1.3.x/usage/passing-parameters/).

-  For the fastq files path, the pipeline is currently expecting either 1) multiple fastq.gz files per sample located within one folder or 2) a single fastq.gz file per sample.
+  For the fastq files path, the pipeline can process 1) multiple fastq.gz files per sample located within one folder (default) or 2) a single fastq.gz file per sample.
-  If there are **multiple fastq.gz files per sample**, their full path can be specified on one line using **an asterisk (*fastq.gz)** and you will need to specify the parameter ```--merge``` in the parameter file.
+  If there are **multiple fastq.gz files per sample**, their full path can be specified on one line using **an asterisk (i.e. *fastq.gz)** and you will need to specify the parameter ```--merge``` in the parameter file (default setting).
   See an example of an index.csv file for 2 MTDT samples:
   ```
   sampleid,sample_files,spp_targets,gene_targets,target_size,fwd_primer,rev_primer
-  VE24-1279_COI,tests/mtdt_data/barcode01_VE24-1279_COI/*fastq.gz,drosophilidae,COI,711,GGTCAACAAATCATAAAGATATTGG,ATTTTTTGGTCACCCTGAAGTTTA
-  MP24-1051A_16S,tests/mtdt_data/barcode06_MP24-1051A_16S/*fastq.gz,bacteria,16s,1509,AGAGTTTGATCATGGCTCAG,AAGTCGTAACAAGGTAACCGT
-  MP24-1096B_gyrB,tests/mtdt_data/barcode19_MP24-1096B_gyrB/*fastq.gz,bacteria,gyrB,1258,GAAGTCATCATGACCGTTCTGCAYGCNGGNGGNAARTTYGA,ATGACNGAYGCNGAYGTNGAYGGCTCGCACATCCGTACCCTGCT
+  VE24-1279_COI,/work/tests/mtdt_data/barcode01_VE24-1279_COI/*fastq.gz,drosophilidae,COI,711,GGTCAACAAATCATAAAGATATTGG,ATTTTTTGGTCACCCTGAAGTTTA
+  MP24-1051A_16S,/work/tests/mtdt_data/barcode06_MP24-1051A_16S/*fastq.gz,bacteria,16s,1509,AGAGTTTGATCATGGCTCAG,AAGTCGTAACAAGGTAACCGT
+  MP24-1096B_gyrB,/work/tests/mtdt_data/barcode19_MP24-1096B_gyrB/*fastq.gz,bacteria,gyrB,1258,GAAGTCATCATGACCGTTCTGCAYGCNGGNGGNAARTTYGA,ATGACNGAYGCNGAYGTNGAYGGCTCGCACATCCGTACCCTGCT
   ```
-  For samples with a single fastq.gz file, specify **the full path to the fastq.gz file.**
+  For samples with a single fastq.gz file, specify **the full path to the fastq.gz file**  and set the merge parameter as false.

 - Specify a profile: